jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 and desire not for any one the things ye would not desire for yourselves.
 This is My best counsel unto you, did ye but observe it.
 (G LXVI)

+Justice, which consisteth in rendering each his due, dependeth upon and is conditioned by two words: reward and punishment.
+From the standpoint of justice, every soul should receive the reward of his actions, inasmuch as the peace and prosperity of the world depend thereon, even as He saith, exalted be His glory: “The structure of world stability and order hath been reared upon, and will continue to be sustained by, the twin pillars of reward and punishment”.
+In brief, every circumstance requireth a different utterance and every occasion calleth for a different course of action.
+(TU 2.37)

 KNOWLEDGE (Pursuit and application)